aliweiya/kauzoj/help/howto/template.md

     A summary
 ---

-This is a template for an issue.
-Copy it for new issues.
+This is a template for a piece.
+Copy it for new work.

 Format: